oksome/Crane-Old/README.md

-Debris
+Crane
 ======

-Debian config tools and tips.
+Tools for building new Debian systems.

 Nvidia
 ---